batcholi/XenonCode/README.md

 Functions may have arguments that can be used within the body so that the operations may have a variation depending on the value of some variables.

-Function arguments are defined after the function name and they can be of type `number`, `text`, an array of either, or a special `data` type.
+Function arguments are defined after the function name and they can be of type `number`, `text`, or a special `data` type.

 ### Declaration